SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Methodology

+As shown in the DA stage of~\autoref{fig:intro}, we explore low-overhead techniques for accurate 3D asset generation from physical objects. \mbox{Figure~\ref{fig:automated_DA}} compares four asset-generation pipelines that span three geometry paradigms (manual modeling, \acrshort{3DGS}, and GenAI (TRELLIS) reconstruction) and additionally differ in how object textures are produced, ordered by increasing automation and decreasing human effort.

-Empirically evaluating the pipelines illustrated in~\autoref{fig:automated_DA} on all \acrshort{IRIS} classes allows us to compare bidirectional sim-real transfer towards low-overhead domain-adapted synthetic data generation.
-In the following, we offer a brief description of the four pursued approaches:
+Empirically evaluating the pipelines illustrated in~Figure~\ref{fig:automated_DA} on all \acrshort{iasset} classes allows us to compare bidirectional \acrshort{sim-to-real} transfer towards domain-adapted 3D synthetic data generation from 2D captures.
+In the following, we describe the four pipelines, grouped by their geometry-reconstruction paradigm: manual modeling (the first two, which share \acrshort{CAD} geometry and differ only in texturing), \acrshort{3DGS}, and TRELLIS.

-\paragraph{Manual Modeling} high-quality CAD representations are modeled from physical functional shapes or retrieved, with written permission, from their intellectual property holders.
-Then, hand-crafted Physically Based Rendering (PBR) materials \cite{pharr2016pbr} are applied in Blender to visually represent the aspect of physical parts.
-This method provides ideal digital twins, but it is time-consuming, requires expert knowledge and misses part-production artifacts and imperfections.
+\paragraph{Manual Modeling.} High-quality CAD representations are modeled from physical functional shapes or retrieved, with written permission, from their intellectual property holders.
+Hand-crafted \acrfull{PBR} materials~\cite{pharr2016pbr} are then applied in Blender to visually represent the appearance of physical parts.
+This method provides ideal digital twins, but is time-consuming, requires expert knowledge, and misses part-production artifacts and imperfections.

-\paragraph{Manual CAD + MeshyAI} accurate CAD geometry is kept, and PBR materials are generated automatically from a single real RGB image using MeshyAI \cite{meshyai2025}.
-Resulting textures are wrapped on the CAD objects.
-This method offers a good compromise between ideal geometry and realistic texture.
-Moreover, since only one image is required for texture generation, it constitutes a fast method that can be easily automated.
+\paragraph{Manual CAD + MeshyAI.} Accurate CAD geometry is retained, and PBR materials are generated automatically from a single real RGB image using MeshyAI~\cite{meshyai2025}.
+The resulting textures are wrapped onto the CAD objects.
+Since only one image is required for texture generation, the method can be easily automated; however, surface regions not visible in the input view (such as the back face) are inferred by the model rather than observed, which may introduce texture inconsistencies on occluded surfaces.
+Despite this limitation, the method offers a good compromise between ideal geometry and realistic appearance for the visible object regions.

-\paragraph{\acrshort{3DGS}} multi-view images are collected from a physical part.
-Then a 3D Gaussian Splatting pipeline \cite{tobiasz2025meshsplats} implemented in the KIRI Engine \cite{kiri2025} generates 3D mesh representations (geometry + textures).
+\paragraph{\acrshort{3DGS}.} Multi-view images are collected from a physical part.
+A 3D Gaussian Splatting pipeline~\cite{tobiasz2025meshsplats} implemented in the KIRI Engine~\cite{kiri2025} then generates 3D mesh representations encoding both geometry and texture.
 This method avoids manual texturing and produces meshes with a realistic appearance.
-However, introduced geometric artifacts require post-processing, comprising data cleaning and noise removal.
+However, geometric artifacts introduced during reconstruction require post-processing, including data cleaning and noise removal.